henryngann/herokucobalt/README.md

 ## Step 1 - Set Up

-The first thing I did was to set up React and Axios by installing the necessary packages.
+The first thing I did was set up React and Axios by installing the necessary packages.
 For good practice, I created a screens folder so if i wanted to build upon this tracker with multiple pages, I could have my routes defined there.
 I also created a components folder to store all my components in one place.

 ## Step 2 - Finding an API